-The school's IT system is monitored by NetSupport DNA.
+The school's IT system is monitored by Securus.
 This is a paid service that tracks keystrokes across all IT platforms including Microsoft Office, Online search engines and all other interfaces.
-The paid service review all captures by staff and students and alerts the safeguarding team and ICT Services.
+The paid service reviews all captures by staff and students and assign them with a grading 1-5, with 5 being most significant.

+The school is notified of all Grade 4 and Grade 5 captures via email.
 Staff captures are reported to the Headteacher and student captures are reported to the DSL and DDSL.